-The value of your claim will be based on a number of points, including the severity of the accident.
+The value of your claim will be based on several points, including the accident’s severity.
 Call a neck & back injury lawyer at Jacoby and Meyers to understand your rights and the best direction to take towards recovery and prosperity.

 What is a Neck Injury?

 In order to fully understand the trauma associated with a neck & back injury, it is important that one starts by understanding exactly what a neck injury entails.
 The neck contains spongy discs that sit in between each bone of the cervical spine.
 These run from the base of the skull to the thoracic vertebrae and enable the neck and spine to be flexible.
 A neck injury can impact the discs and nerves that control its function, along with the arms and upper body.
-In some cases these injuries are minor leaving a victim with some muscle soreness and they might need a few weeks to recover.
-In other cases people can get whiplash and have lifelong chronic pain, or worse, become quadreplegic.
+In some cases, these minor injuries leave a victim with some muscle soreness and might need a few weeks to recover.
+In other cases, people can get whiplash and have lifelong chronic pain, or worse, become quadriplegic.

-Neck injuries can also devastate one’s life without legal justice being met.
-The cost of medical care can ruin people, neck injuries can leave one unable to work in their career field (or work at all), relationships and family can be torn apart, and victims can be left unable to pursue their life’s dream.
+Neck injuries can also devastating effects on one’s life without meeting legal justice.
+The cost of medical care can ruin people.
+Neck injuries can leave one unable to work in their career field (or work at all).
+They can also tear apart relationships and families.
+Sometimes, victims cannot pursue their dreams.
 In fact, whiplash alone carries an average economic cost in America of around $30 billion, and according to national statistics, more than 6,000 personal injury victims die from neck injuries annually.

 Types of Neck Injuries

-When you speak to a neck & back injury lawyer, be sure to ask him or her about their experience and the various cases they have worked.
+When you speak to a neck & back injury lawyer, be sure to ask him or her about their experience and the various cases they have worked on.
 Many neck injuries share similar symptoms.
-These include bruising, headache, pain, localized numbness and widespread numbness.
+These include bruising, headache, pain, localized numbness, and widespread numbness.
 As for injury types, most cases involve the following:

-Whiplash – When force triggers an abnormal movement that damages muscles, ligaments, and soft tissues.
-If not properly treated, the victim can be left with chronic pain and mobility issues.
+When force triggers an abnormal movement that damages muscles, ligaments, and soft tissues, the victim can be left with chronic pain and mobility issues if not properly treated.

-Neck Sprain – This happens when the soft tissue in the neck tears or stretches.
-In many cases there are no clear cut signs of a sprain as this kind of localized trauma can take time to notice.
+This happens when the soft tissue in the neck tears or stretches.
+In many cases, there are no clear-cut signs of a sprain as this kind of localized trauma can take time to notice.
 This is why it is critical to seek medical attention after any severe accident.

-Herniated disc – When the annulus tears resulting in nucleus pulposus (a jelly-like substance) to ooze out and create pressure against the spinal nerves.
+When the annulus tears resulting in nucleus pulposus (a jelly-like substance) oozing out and creating pressure against the spinal nerves.

-Pinched nerve – Also known as cervical radiculopathy, this is when a nerve is pinched by a bone spur or herniated disc and is not properly relaying electrical signals.
-As a result, this causes numbness, pain and weakness.
+Also known as cervical radiculopathy, this is when a bone spur or herniated disc pinches a nerve, failing to properly relay electrical signals.
+As a result, this causes numbness, pain, and weakness.

-Fractures – A break in the vertebrae column’s bones.
-An injury like this often requires lengthy rehabilitation and the recovery time is long.
+A break in the vertebrae column’s bones.
+An injury like this often requires lengthy rehabilitation and long recovery time.

-Facet joint injuries – Located behind the discs and spinal column, facet joints prevent irregular motion.
-When injured, one can experience muscle spasms, pain, and suffer from facet locking syndrome.
+Located behind the discs and spinal column, facet joints prevent irregular motion.
+When injured, one can experience muscle spasms, pain, and suffering from facet locking syndrome.

 Call A Neck & Back Injury Lawyer at Jacoby & Meyers

 Neck and back injuries go hand-in-hand.
 If you have been victimized in an accident due to the negligence of another person or entity, call us to speak with a neck & back injury lawyer through a free consultation.
-We will help you understand to what extent the other party is liable, what your case is worth, and we will explain how our legal experts will work to get you the right medical treatment, with no devastating bills left over, while we build your case and navigate insurance companies to ensure you get the highest possible settlement.
+We will help you understand to what extent the other party is liable and what your case is worth, and we will explain how our legal experts will work to get you the right medical treatment with no devastating bills left over while we build your case and navigate insurance companies to ensure you get the highest possible settlement.